 ACTIONS Monitoring Evaluation Responsibility Timeframes 3.
 O 3.
-Objective: To maintain and improve standards of accessibility at Sydney Festival controlled venues Continue to improve signage and provide marshals at the accessible viewing areas of SF controlled events.
-3.1 Prominent and helpful signage providing direction to accessible toilets and services at Sydney Festival controlled events Signage is provided for the accessible viewing area and accessible toilets, and a marshal is assigned to the accessible viewing area to help and information Consider including photos and walk-through videos of SF controlled events on the website.
-Marketing and Production 2018 Festival signage deadline (early October 2017) - Continue to provide accessible viewing areas at all Sydney Festival controlled large scale outdoor events - Conduct pre-opening walk-through site visits with access consultants (including members of the 2018 3.2 Designated accessible viewing areas to be designed into the layouts of Festival controlled venues at large scale outdoor events All Sydney Festival controlled outdoor events again had accessible viewing areas Access and Inclusion Advisory Panel/people with a range of disabilities).
-Production development application deadlines Accessible areas to order and consume food and beverages were provided where possible (Festival Village food and beverage areas are fully physically accessible, with ramps to all service areas).
-This is Continue to make food/beverage areas 3.3 Provision of accessible places to order and consume food/beverages not always possible where vans and trucks provide the food accessible where they are designed by the Festival Production 2018 catering plan deadlines 3.4 Assess and maintain accessibility of information booths and temporary box offices run/built by Sydney Festival In 2017 there was access to the temporary information booth and box office but the design was not optimal and needs refining for 2018 Ensure accessibility to any temporary box offices/ info booths and design them to be able to accommodate wheelchairs / pushchairs and incorporate ramps, if required Production 2018 development application deadlines
+Objective: To maintain and improve standards of accessibility at Sydney Festival controlled venues Prominent and helpful signage providing direction to accessible toilets and services at Signage is provided for the accessible viewing area and accessible toilets, and a marshal is assigned to the accessible viewing area to provide assistance and Continue to improve signage and provide marshals at the accessible viewing areas of SF controlled events.
+Consider including photos and walk-through videos of SF controlled events on the Marketing and 2020 Festival signage deadline (early 3.1 Designated accessible viewing areas to be designed into the layouts of Festival controlled All Sydney Festival controlled outdoor events again had accessible website. - Continue to provide accessible viewing areas at all Sydney Festival controlled large scale outdoor events - Conduct pre-opening walk- through site visits with access consultants (including members of the Access and Inclusion Advisory Panel/people with a Production 2020 development application 3.2 Provision of accessible places to order and consume food/beverages viewing areas Food and beverage areas at the Festival Village in 2019 were accessible, however counter tops were very high and inaccessible to anyone short statured or who used a wheelchair.
+Staff roamed the food areas to give assistance to anyone who required it.
+Prioritise accessibility at food/beverage areas where they are designed by the Festival Production Production deadlines 2020 catering plan deadlines 3.4 Assess and maintain accessibility of information booths and temporary box offices run/built by Sydney Festival In 2019 the temporary information booth and box office was accessible Ensure accessibility to any temporary box offices/ info booths.
+Ensure low counters and design them to be able to accommodate wheelchairs / pushchairs and incorporate ramps, if required.
+Production 2020 development application deadlines

-Г Provide a number of bookable accessible parking spaces for Festival events the Parramatta Park A drop off and pick up area and accessible parking for Mobility Parking Scheme Permit Holders at Parramatta Park are publicised in the brochure and on the website.
-A Continue to ensure the accessible parking spaces and drop-off and pick-up arrangement information is Marketing; 2018 brochure & collateral deadlines.
-Production; concerts and clearly communicate the existence security guard and volunteer are clear in all marketing Dec / Jan of such areas, booking information and set-down assigned to the accessible parking materials regarding the Production and Parramatta 3.5 arrangements area Parramatta Park concerts Marketing Park planning Continue to make accessibility a priority during the design of Sydney Festival controlled venues.
-Continue to improve access to Spiegeltents and improve sightlines with clear designated wheelchair positions.
-Improve Spiegeltent front of Production team to address physical accessibility Accessibility is a key focus of the house staff awareness Venue during the design and running of Sydney Festival design of Sydney Festival controlled training with specific training confirmation L 3.6 controlled venues venues for that venue.
-Production deadlines
+3.5 Provide a number of bookable accessible parking spaces for Festival events the Parramatta Park concerts and clearly communicate the existence of such areas, booking information and set-down arrangements A drop off and pick up area and accessible parking for Mobility Parking Scheme Permit Holders at Parramatta Park are publicised in the brochure and on the website.
+A security guard and volunteer are assigned to the accessible parking area Continue to ensure the accessible parking spaces and drop-off and pick-up arrangement information is clear in all marketing materials regarding the Parramatta Park concerts Production and Marketing Marketing; 2020 brochure & collateral deadlines.
+Production; Dec / Jan Parramatta Park planning Continue to make accessibility a priority during the design of Sydney Festival controlled venues.
+Continue to improve access to Spiegeltents and improve sightlines with clear designated wheelchair positions and rails in front of those positions.
+3.6 Production team to address physical accessibility during the design and running of Sydney Festival controlled venues Accessibility is a key focus of the design of Sydney Festival controlled venues Improve Spiegeltent Front of House staff awareness training with specific training for that venue.
+Production Venue confirmation deadlines